MEDI-CAL PLANNING AND QUALIFICATION ASSISTANCE

 • Preparation of estate planning documents (if applicable); and

-• Preparation of all documents necessary to reduce or eliminate Medi-Cal recovery (if applicable);
+• Preparation of all documents necessary to reduce or eliminate Medi-Cal estate recovery (if

 A WORD OF CAUTION

-can disqualify a Medi-Cal beneficiary and result in a significant period of ineligibility for Medi-Cal benefits.
+transfers can disqualify a Medi-Cal beneficiary and result in a significant period of ineligibility for Medi-Cal

 Contact our office today to schedule a FREE consultation in our office or at your home.
-We also have
+Our law office has

 Phone: (800) 852-1239 or (661) 295-4604 FAX: (661) 295-4605